Thargelion/watch-catalogue/README.md

 1. Receive List of IDS
 2. Build the list of amounts of each id
 3. Look if the item has a discount
-4. In case of discount applies and moves into next id
+4. In case of discount, apply it and move into next id
 5. If no discount was found, applies the regular price
 6. Returns TotalPrice with the sum of all prices.